 Endgame for Champlain and Similar Breweries

-True, the Francophone breweries had a seeming advantage of shared national identity with the market.
-But whatever business was extracted thereby wasn’t enough, or other factors were at play, as a further study perhaps would show.
+True, Francophone breweries had a seeming advantage of cultural identification with the majority population.
+But whatever business resulted thereby wasn’t enough, or other factors were at play, as a further study perhaps would show.

 Canadian Breweries Ltd. and Anti-trust

-The buy-out of NBL and closure (1951-1952) of Champlain Brewery (Boswell Brewery in Quebec continued, it became Dow Brewery) probably contributed to a subsequent, federal anti-trust investigation of Canadian Breweries Ltd.
+The buy-out of NBL and subsequent closure of Champlain Brewery – the Boswell Brewery in Quebec City alone continued, as Dow Brewery – probably contributed to a subsequent anti-trust investigation of Canadian Breweries Ltd.

-A March 1951 item in Le Soleil stated a union delegate had requested the support of his Trades Federation to cause the government to inquire into whether a monopoly in brewing now existed.
+A March 1951 story in Le Soleil stated a union delegate requested the support of his Trades Federation to ask the federal government to investigate whether a monopoly in brewing existed.

-The NBL deal followed many acquisitions and closures of regional breweries in Canada by Canadian Breweries Ltd. The Quebec example was similar to the others in economic impact – rationalization of plants, trimming of personnel, and reduction of brands, but it also weakened the French-Canadian economic base.
+The NBL purchase followed many acquisitions and closures of breweries by Canadian Breweries Ltd. across Canada.
+The NBL example was similar to the others in economic impact: rationalization of plants, trimming of personnel, and reduction of brands, but it also weakened the French-Canadian economic base.

-Charges were finally laid against Canadian Breweries Ltd. for violating Canada’s Combines Investigation Act.
-The company was acquitted though, mainly because it was found provincial regulation of beer markets necessarily excluded a normal competitive market did not exist in the brewing industry, given the significant regulation of breweries by each Province.
+Charges were eventually laid against Canadian Breweries Ltd. for violating Canada’s Combines Investigation Act.
+The company was acquitted though, mainly because it was found a normal competitive market did not exist in the brewing industry, given the significant regulation of breweries by each Province.

-Note re images: source of images above is identified and linked in the text.
+Note re images: the source of each above is linked in the text.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Used for educational and research purposes.
 All feedback welcomed.